quangvanbui/RACE2030-predict-optimise/README.md

 1. Install R and RStudio.
 Download and install the latest versions of each.
 2. Install the required R packages: tidyverse, arrow, here, tsibble, data.table, lightgbm, and caTools.
+3. [TODO]

-### Running the Project
+### Running the project

-1. To run the project, execute the `main.R` script located in the `src/` folder.
+1. To run the forecasting component, execute the `main.R` script located in the `src/` folder.
 This script sources the necessary functions from the other R scripts and performs the entire workflow, from data preprocessing and cleaning to model training and prediction.
+2. To run the optimisation component, [TODO]

 ### Input Data